-Fiscal Years 2023 vs. 2022 (\$ in millions) 2023 2022 2021 Chan ge Financing revenues \$ 322 \$ 293 \$ 268 \$ 29 10% Financing expenses (36) (20) (38) (16) (82%) Consumer financing interest expense (77) (55) (50) (22) (40%) Financing profit \$ 209 \$ 218 \$ 180 \$ (9) (4%) Financing profit margin 64. .9% 7 74.5% - 57.1% (9 .6 pts) Financing propensity 58. .1% 5 53.9% : 52.7% 4 .2 pts
+Fisc cal Years 2022 vs. 2021 (\$ in millions) 2 2022 2021 2020 20 ge Financing revenues \$ 293 \$ 268 \$ 265 \$ 25 9% Financing expenses (20) (38) (48) 18 48% Consumer financing interest expense (55) (50) (58) (5) (10%) Financing profit \$ 218 \$ 180 \$ 159 \$ 38 22% Financing profit margin 7 4.5% - 67.1% - 4 59.8% 7.
+4 pts Financing propensity 4 54% 53% 51%

-The increase in Financing revenues reflects \$31 million of higher interest income as a result of a higher average vacation ownership notes receivable balance and a slightly higher average interest rate and \$1 million of higher late and service fees, offset by \$3 million of higher plus point financing incentive costs (recorded as a reduction of interest income).
+Financing revenues reflect \$23 million of higher interest income (including \$10 million attributed to the lack of comparability due to the Welk Acquisition in the second quarter of 2021 and \$13 million as a result of a higher average vacation ownership notes receivable balance and a slightly higher average interest rate driven by mix of customers and brands) and \$2 million of lower plus point financing incentive costs year-over-year.
 We plan to continue offering financing incentives to certain customers in the future.

-Excluding the \$19 million Reserve Alignment recorded in 2022, which reduced the reserve related to our acquired vacation ownership notes receivable (recorded as a reduction of Financing expenses), the decline in Financing expenses is attributed to a reduction in the acquired vacation ownership notes receivable reserve of \$3 million during 2023.

-The increase in consumer financing interest expense is attributable to the higher average securitized debt and a higher average interest rate on our more recent term securitization transactions.
-We expect consumer financing interest expense to continue to increase as the rates on new securitizations exceed the current weighted average of our portfolio.
-We expect originations of vacation ownership notes receivable to outpace payoffs.
-We do not adjust interest rates on consumer financing offerings at the same pace as, or in lock-step with, broader market interest rates; thus, we expect our financing profit margin to decrease in the near term.
+Financing expenses decreased \$19 million due to the Reserve alignment, which reduced the reserve related to our acquired vacation ownership notes receivable (recorded as a reduction of Financing expenses), partially offset by higher other expenses and an increase to our reserve for originated vacation ownership notes receivable (which is recorded as a reduction of Sales of vacation ownership products), partially offset by \$1 million lower lien fee income.
+The increase in consumer financing interest expense is attributable to the higher average securitized debt at a higher average interest rate for the more recent term securitization transactions.
+We expect consumer financing interest expense to continue to remain elevated over our average outstanding interest rates on existing securitization transactions as a result of rising interest rates and we expect originations of vacation ownership notes receivable to outpace payoffs.
+We do not adjust interest rates, on consumer financing offerings at the same pace as, or in lock-step with, broader market interest rates; thus we expect our financing profit margin to decrease in 2023, as we repay existing securitization transactions with historically low interest rates and enter into new securitization transactions with higher interest rates.